Deadpool: 2000s

-A new Deadpool ongoing series written by Daniel Way with artist Paco Medina began as a Secret Invasion tie-in.
+A new Deadpool ongoing series began as a Secret Invasion tie-in.
 In the first arc, the character is seen working with Nick Fury to steal data on how to kill the Skrull queen Veranke.
 Norman Osborn steals the information that Deadpool had stolen from the Skrulls, and subsequent stories deal with the fallout from that.
-Writer Daniel Way explained, "the first thing Osborn does to try and take care of the situation is to bring in a hired gun to take Deadpool down, which would be Tiger-Shark.
-That would be the standard thing to do, but of course everything about Deadpool is non-standard.
-So it goes completely awry and Norman has to get more serious about things."
-The story also sees the return of Bob, Agent of HYDRA; "I don't want the book to become 'Deadpool and Friends' so characters will drift in and out, but Bob was someone I definitely wanted to bring in.
-It just had to be at the perfect moment and when I was putting this storyline together that moment presented itself."
+The story also sees the return of Bob, Agent of Hydra.
 This all led directly to a confrontation with the new Thunderbolts in "Magnum Opus" which crossed over between Deadpool vol. 2 #8–9 and Thunderbolts #130–131.
-Thunderbolts writer Andy Diggle said, "it's a natural progression for Deadpool to go after Norman, and for Norman to send his personal hit-squad after Deadpool."
 In Deadpool #15, Deadpool decides to become a hero resulting in conflicts with proper heroes like Spider-Man (who he had recently encountered in The Amazing Spider-Man #611 as part of "The Gauntlet") and leading to a 3-issue arc where he takes on Hit-Monkey, a character who debuted in the same month in a digital, then-print, one-shot.

-Another ongoing Deadpool series, Deadpool: Merc with a Mouth launched in July 2009, written by Victor Gischler, with art by Bong Dazo.
+Another ongoing Deadpool series, Deadpool: Merc with a Mouth, launched in July 2009, written by Victor Gischler, with art by Bong Dazo.
 In it Deadpool teams with Headpool from Marvel Zombies 3 and 4.

 A special anniversary issue titled Deadpool #900 was released in October 2009.
-It features stories written by several authors, with the main feature written by the original Deadpool series writer Joe Kelly and drawn by Deadpool's creator Rob Liefeld.
 A third Deadpool ongoing series, Deadpool Team-Up, launched in November 2009 (with issue numbers counting in reverse starting with issue #899), written by Fred Van Lente, with art by Dalibor Talajic.
 This series features Deadpool teaming up with different heroes from the Marvel Universe in each issue, such as Hercules.
 Deadpool also joined the cast of the new Uncanny X-Force team.